I could tell by the tremor in Pam’s voice that there’s no way she could make it through another loss.

 The most important thing, however, is that Blue is still in her mom’s life.

-“I would be in depression [if I didn’t have Blue] … she’s my family,” Pam said.
-“I have another daughter, and I have new grandbabies, but Blue is with me all the time.”
+“I would be in depression [if I didn’t have Blues] … she’s my family,” Pam said.
+“I have another daughter, and I have new grandbabies, but Blues is with me all the time.”

 “I’d be lost without my dog,” she told us, and through a stream of tears, carried on. “[Your help] means the world.
 It means everything to me.”

-The love Pam has for Blue is what saved her life.
-And Blue’s loyalty is what saved Pam.
+The love Pam has for Blues is what saved her life.
+And Blues’ loyalty is what saved Pam.
 This, friends, is exactly why we do what we do, and we’re grateful to have played a small role.